Decoration of Merit

-The award is granted in silver or gold.
+In 2002, minister Benk Korthals added a fifth criteria for granting the medal "exceptional activities for the Netherlands Armed forces".
+An amendment by defence minister Jeanine Hennis-Plasschaert in 2017 introduced a bronze grade.
+A clarification was made that the gold order is intended to be awarded for exceptional service to the entire armed forces, the silver for exceptional service to multiple branches and the bronze for service to a single branch.

 The medal is the sixth highest military decoration, after the Medal of Recognition, still being awarded for bravery.

 Design

 The medal has the shape of an old Dutch fortresses in the style that was introduced in the late 17th century by the Dutch fortress builder Menno van Coehoorn.
 The moat of the hexagonal fortresses has been reflected in blue enamel.
 In the middle of the depicted fortresses the symbols of three of the four branches of the Netherlands armed forces are displayed.
 These are the "climbing lion with sword and arrows" of the Royal Netherlands Army, the "anchor" of the Royal Netherlands Navy, and the "flying eagle" of the Royal Netherlands Air Force.
 The "burning grenade", the symbol of the fourth branch, the Royal Marechaussee, is absent.
 On the reverse side, the words KONINKRIJK DER NEDERLANDEN (English: Kingdom of the Netherlands) and MINISTER VAN DEFENSIE (English: Minister of Defence) are engraved in a circle.

 The medal is worn with a Nassau blue ribbon that has narrow red and white borders.
 Recipients may wear a ribbon bar on their uniform with the same composition (although on the ribbon bar of the golden medal has a golden palm branch added to it).